 Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations.
 The Company holds cash and cash equivalents with Canadian Chartered financial institutions.
-The Company's accounts receivable consists of GST receivable from the Federal Government of Canada, and other receivables for recoverable expenses.
+The Company's accounts receivable are for recoverable expenses.
 The Company's exposure to credit risk is equal to the balance of cash and cash equivalents and accounts receivable as recorded in the financial statements.